 Employees at Kohl's Department Stores Inc, Target Corporation, and Cracker Barrel Old Country Store can also expect below-average earnings of $17K, $18K, and $18K.

 Retail Associates seem to require a number of specific skills.
 Fortunate workers who know Inventory Management command much higher paychecks, scoring salaries 28 percent above average.
 It is often found that people who know Customer Service are also skilled in Cash Handling.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Retail Associates do not generally earn higher incomes from more experience in the field.
-Folks with fewer than five years of experience take home $19K on average, and those who have worked for five to 10 years see a bigger median salary of $20K.
+For Retail Associates, more experience in the field does not usually mean bigger paychecks.
+Those who have worked for fewer than five years take home a median salary of $19K, and workers with five to 10 years of experience earn a higher $21K on average.
 On average, Retail Associates make $21K following one to two decades on the job.
 In the end, more experience does seem to mean larger paychecks; seasoned Retail Associates with more than 20 years of experience earn a predictably higher median salary of $23K.

 Retail Associate Reviews